glouvigny/soulkowo/Readme.md

 SoulKowo is a NetSoul client for Chrome and Chrome OS.

-Net Soul is an Instant messaging protocol used in Ionis Institute of Technology (IIT) schools such as Epitech, Epita, Eart-sup, SupInternet, ETNA, Supbiotech or IPSA.
+NetSoul is an Instant messaging protocol used in Ionis Institute of Technology (IIT) schools such as Epitech, Epita, Eart-sup, SupInternet, ETNA, Supbiotech or IPSA.